 - Willingly owning with plans to distribute, promote, solicit, or advertise any pornographic materials that show a minor involved in sadomasochistic abuse or other kinds of sexual activities.
 This is true even if the materials or promotions could reasonably lead a person to believe that a minor has engaged in such acts.

 Possession of child pornography is ownership of any materials that depict a minor engaged in sadomasochistic behavior or sexual acts.
 This includes print and electronic materials.
 The person may have produced those items themself, traded for or purchased them from others.

 Possession of child pornography is illegal in the state of Maryland.
 This is true even if the person did not intentionally purchase or acquire the materials or had no plans of sharing or distributing those items with others.

 People who have been found guilty of possessing child pornography could face a $25,000 fine and/or spend up to 10 years in jail.
-Those penalties can double for subsequent violations.
+Those penalties can double for subsequent child porn violations.
 A child pornography possession conviction can also result in requiring the offender to register as a Tier I sex offender.
 Tier I sex offenders in the state of Maryland may need to stay on the registry for up to 15 years.
 Being designated as a sex offender can make it difficult for an individual to retain or find employment, own a home or rent an apartment.